Legal experts question deputy's arrest over inaction during Parkland massacre

 Legal experts are not so sure and suggested prosecutors may have overreached.

-“This is a unique prosecution, pushing the bounds of criminal liability,” said David O. Markus, a prominent Miami defense attorney not involved in the case.
-“While elected prosecutors many times bow to the court of public opinion, our justice system demands that a case like this be tested in a court of law.
-Legally, this is a tough one for the prosecution.”
+"This is a unique prosecution, pushing the bounds of criminal liability," David O. Markus, a prominent Miami defense attorney not involved in the case, said.
+"While elected prosecutors many times bow to the court of public opinion, our justice system demands that a case like this be tested in a court of law.
+Legally, this is a tough one for the prosecution."

 Michael Grieco, a defense attorney and state legislator from Miami Beach who is also not involved in the case, agreed that prosecutors face an uphill climb.